jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. `../security-playground/example-curls-restricted.sh` to re-run our example-curls against security-playground-restricted.
 We've now blocked the entire attack - even while still having this critical remote code execution vulnerability in it!

 That was a very basic introduction to NetworkPolicies.
 There are a number of other good/common examples on this site to explore the topic further - https://github.com/ahmetb/kubernetes-network-policy-recipes

+There is also a great editor for NetworkPolicies at https://editor.networkpolicy.io/